jamesvsshark/full-stack-starter-2023/README.md

 ### This projects goal is simple:
-### Provoide a starter that can be easily reused for rapid prototyping or a solid foundation.
+### Provide a starter that can be easily reused for rapid prototyping or a solid foundation.

 ### Why?